yasirbhutta/yasirbhutta.github.io/matlab/docs/flow-control.md

 #### MATLAB Example: Printing "Hello, World!"
 Ten Times Using a for Loop

-Write a MATLAB program to print the string "Hello, world!"
+**Question:** Write a MATLAB program to print the string "Hello, world!"
 10 times, using a for loop?

 ```matlab
 for i = 1:10